SilverIce/JContainers/JC.md

 - to prevent destruction you must own container (use `JValue.retain` function)
 - when you do not need that object you must release it (use `JValue.release`)

 Newly created object (created with object, `objectWith*` or `readFromFile` function) owned by no one and destroyed after short amount of time (roughly 10 seconds).

-Container gets owned(retained) once it gets inserted into another container or JDB (which is also container) and released when removed.
+**Note** that container gets owned (retained) automatically once it gets inserted into another container or JDB (which is also container) and released when removed.
+Thus you don't have to care about lifetime of object that owned by JDB.

 Illustration shows the idea: